DreamForgeContrive/tinyblox/README.md

-# tinyblox - Python Automation Framework
+# tinyblox - collection of api blocks written in python to speedup automation

 ## Modules:
 * cassandrax - Facilitate cassandra interactions to a cassandra cluster